A new year brings new faces to the department of civil, construction and environmental engineering (CCEE)

 In addition to his time at Cessford Construction Company/Oldcastle, Huisman brings 33 years of industrial engineering experience to his role as lab manager.
 While working in industry, Huisman focused on heavy highway projects.
 He is a native of Ames and returns now from working in all parts of Iowa for the last 37 years.

-Brandi Moormann is an academic adviser of civil engineering students.
+Brandi Moormann is an academic advisor of civil engineering students.
 She works in the ISU CCEE Advising Center on campus.

 She earned both her undergraduate and graduate degrees from the University of Northern Iowa (UNI).
 She earned her master’s degree while also working full time at UNI — first in UNI Career Services, then in the UNI Office of Admissions and finally in the UNI Department of Communication Sciences and Disorders.
 While studying for her master’s, she conducted projects on transfer student experiences.